DefeNder93/angular2/README.md

 DB_HOST = localhost
 PORT = 3000

+### Create database

+- Install mongodb locally and create a database.
+For example "learn_english"
+- Create 2 empty collections - "user" and "task"

+### Auth
+- Applicaitons should be created on Facebook, Google and Github.
+Hosts should be allowed

 ## MIT License

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR